Alquity Future World Fund

 • Companies with independently audited accounts

-• Companies that meet investors or arrange regular open-access calls
+• Companies that are accessible and arrange regular open-access calls

 • Company that provide transparency on identity of majority shareholders